chongbin007/Master_project_Chongbin/record_document/project_steps.md

 `ssh com2`
 `ping com1`
 `ping com2`

-If ping successfully and you can go to the next step or you should check the router network.
-### 2. Multiple hosts configuration
+### Talker and listener
 #### Start the listener
 `cd ~/catkin_ws`
 `touch config_ip.sh` creat auto executable file
 `vim config_ip.sh`
 The host name and ip address is respond to each Raspberry Pi, but the Master URI should be identical.
+Create a .sh file to export environment paths.

 ```
 # /bin/sh